-- Symptomatic students or staff who test negative for COVID-19 shall remain home at 10 days from symptoms onset and at least 24 hours after resolution of fever (if any) and improvement in other symptoms. - Asymptomatic, non-household close contacts to a COVID-19 case shall remain at home for 10 days from date of last exposure, even if they test negative. - Asymptomatic household contacts shall remain at home 10 days after the COVID-19 positive household member completes their isolation. - Employees on LOA (Leave of Absence) will be required to submit medical release from their doctor or from a public health officer to LLAC's HR/LOA and Safety department.
+- Symptomatic students or staff who test negative for COVID-19 shall remain home at 10 days from symptoms onset and at least 24 hours after resolution of fever (if any) and improvement in other symptoms. - Asymptomatic, non-household close contacts to a COVID-19 case shall remain at home for 10 days from date of last exposure, even if they test negative.
+(See Options to shorten quarantine on page 17-18). - Asymptomatic household contacts shall remain at home 10 days after the COVID-19 positive household member completes their isolation. - Employees on LOA (Leave of Absence) will be required to submit medical release from their doctor or from a public health officer to LLAC's HR/LOA and Safety department.
 A negative COVID-19 test results may be accepted in lieu of a medical note.